ahishaperera/Graded-Lab-Assignment-CLI-Modules-1-4-/Question4/explanation.md

 ### Command : uname -a > system_report.txt            ,   cat system_report.txt
 The output of a system information command was redirected into system_report.txt.

+### Command : ncdu ~
+The ncdu command was attempted to visualize disk usage interactively.
+However, the command was not available on the system, as indicated by the "command not found" error.
+Since the instructionss explicitly prohibit making configuration changes, the tool was not installed. ncdu is an interactive disk usage analyzer that displays directory sizes in a navigable interface, helping users identify space-consuming files and directories.